UserOverride/VU_Block_Chain_Technology/README.md

 3. **Conclusion**:
    - Based on the collected data, while `MYHASH` might serve specific use cases, it does not match the performance of MD5, SHA-1, or SHA-256 in terms of speed.

+# 1. Parodykite, kad iš hash funkcijos rezultato (output'o) praktiškai neįmanoma atgaminti pradinio įvedimo (input'o) [Papildomai: iki 0.25 balo] Analysis of `generateHash` Function

+In the context of hash functions, two important properties are often emphasized: **pre-image resistance** (or hiding) and **puzzle friendliness**.
+Let's analyze how the provided `generateHash` function achieves these properties and the implications of its design.

+## 1. Hiding (Pre-image Resistance)

+**Definition:** Pre-image resistance means that given a hash output, it should be computationally infeasible to find any input that hashes to that output.
+This property ensures that the output (hash) does not reveal any useful information about the original input.

+### Implementation in `generateHash`

+- **Combining Input and Salt**: The function concatenates the `input` and `salt` into a new string (`newInput`).
+This combination makes it significantly harder to guess the original input, especially if the salt is random and unique for each hash.
+The salt essentially adds an additional layer of security:
+    ```javascript
+    let newInput = input + salt;
+    ```

+- **Transformation to Character Codes**: The input string is transformed into an array of character codes (`inputArr`).
+This transformation obfuscates the original input by converting it to numeric values:
+    ```javascript
+    for (let index = 0; index < newInput.length; index++) {
+        inputArr.push(newInput.charCodeAt(index));
+    }
+    ```

+- **Complex Operations**: The `doHash` function performs multiple operations involving multiplication and the `smallify` function, which repeatedly divides values in `outputArr` by 100 until they are below 10,000.
+This series of transformations makes the relationship between the input and the output much more complex, making reverse engineering (i.e., deducing the original input from the hash) highly impractical.

+## 2. Puzzle Friendliness

+**Definition:** Puzzle friendliness is the property that makes it difficult for an attacker to find two different inputs that produce the same hash (collisions).
+This is closely related to the concept of collision resistance.

+### Implementation in `generateHash`

+- **Fixed Output Size**: The `outputArr` is initialized with a fixed set of prime numbers.
+This ensures that the hash output has a constant size regardless of the input size.
+The limited size of `outputArr` (64 elements) constrains the possible hash outputs, but the complexity introduced in calculations minimizes the chances of collisions.

+- **Dynamic Indexing**: The `doHash` function uses a dynamic indexing approach (`curentIndex`) that resets under certain conditions.
+This non-linear traversal and mutation of `outputArr` add further complexity to the way hash values are generated, making it difficult to find two distinct inputs that yield the same output:
+    ```javascript
+    if (curentIndex !== outputArr.length - 1) {
+        ...
+    } else {
+        curentIndex = 0;
+        index--;
+    }
+    ```

+## 3. Overall Complexity and Security Implications

+The combination of these operations results in a hash function that possesses **hiding** and **puzzle friendliness**.
+Even if an attacker has access to the hash output:

+- **Difficulty in Reverse Engineering**: The operations performed on the input make it challenging to deduce the original input.
+- **Collision Resistance**: The intricate and non-linear processing ensures that finding two different inputs that yield the same hash output is computationally intensive.

+## Conclusion

+While no hash function can be absolutely secure, the design of the `generateHash` function significantly enhances the difficulty of reversing the hash to find the original input and reduces the likelihood of collisions.
+The strategic use of salt, transformation of input data, and complex arithmetic operations contribute to its effectiveness in achieving the properties of hiding and puzzle friendliness.